mrawdon/tbt-pto/_pages/board.md

 content_list:
     - name: Nicole Rawdon
       role: President
-      description: I love that TBT helps kids of all abilities and needs learn through play.
-The school has profoundly impacted my boys by fostering their curiosity and love of movement, while simultaneously teaching them all of the things without ever forcing them to sit at a desk.
-I'm so grateful for the unique and vital education TBT offers and I’m excited to have this opportunity to give back to the school community.
+      description: I love that TBT helps kids of all abilities learn through play.
+The school has profoundly impacted my boys by fostering their curiosity and love of movement, while simultaneously teaching them all of the things- without ever forcing them to sit at a desk.
+I'm so grateful for the unique and vital education TBT offers.
+I’m excited to have this opportunity to give back to the school community.
       image:  /assets/nicole_rawdon.png
     - name: Heather Stanek
       id: heather